Skip to main content

 Technical Analysis

 CVE-2025-54349 is a medium-severity vulnerability identified in the iperf3 network performance measurement tool, specifically in versions prior to 3.19.1.
 The vulnerability arises from an off-by-one error (classified as CWE-193) in the iperf_auth.c source file, which leads to a heap-based buffer overflow.
-An off-by-one error typically occurs when a program writes data just outside the boundary of a buffer by one byte, which in this case corrupts adjacent heap memory.
-This heap overflow can potentially be exploited by a remote attacker to cause memory corruption, leading to denial of service or possibly limited code execution.
-The vulnerability is remotely exploitable over the network (Attack Vector: Network) without requiring any privileges or user interaction, but the attack complexity is high, indicating that exploitation requires specific conditions or expertise.
-The scope is changed, meaning the vulnerability can affect components beyond the initially vulnerable code, and the impact affects confidentiality, integrity, and availability at a low level.
-No known exploits are currently reported in the wild, and no official patch links are provided yet.
-The vulnerability was published on August 3, 2025, and is tracked under CWE-193 (Off-by-one Error).
+An off-by-one error typically occurs when a program writes data one byte beyond the boundary of a buffer, potentially corrupting adjacent memory.
+In this case, the error results in overwriting heap memory, which can cause undefined behavior including crashes, data corruption, or potentially arbitrary code execution.
+The vulnerability is remotely exploitable over the network (Attack Vector: Network) without requiring any privileges or user interaction, but the attack complexity is high, indicating that exploitation requires specific conditions or detailed knowledge of the target environment.
+The scope is changed (S:C), meaning the vulnerability can affect resources beyond the initially vulnerable component.
+The impact includes low confidentiality, integrity, and availability losses, as indicated by the CVSS vector.
+Although no known exploits are currently reported in the wild, the presence of a heap overflow in a widely used network tool like iperf3 is concerning because it could be leveraged for denial of service or potentially more severe attacks if combined with other vulnerabilities.
+The vulnerability was published on August 3, 2025, and affects all versions before 3.19.1.
+No official patches or fixes are linked in the provided data, so users should monitor vendor advisories for updates.

 Potential Impact